Previews courtesy of Athletic Communications Departments

 Ava Siefke recently reached the 500 mark with her 17 kills in the win over SIU, Sept.
 12.

 Ashlynn Belcher reached the 500 digs mark with nine against Oakland, Sept.
-19, and she now has 508 in her four-year NCAA tenure.
+19, she now has 508 in her four-year NCAA tenure.

 Abby Stanford reached 500 kills with her four at IU Indy, Sept.
-18, as she totals 509 in her collegiate career.
+18 as she totals 509 in her collegiate career.

 UP NEXT